sentinel-official/docs/docs/dvpn-nodes/setup/automated.md

 # Automated Setup

 :::warning
-The automated setup is maintained by a few community members.
-Since the hub was recently upgraded, it may not work as expected.
-Please allow some time for the images and software to be updated.
+The automated setup is maintained by a few community members and can lag behind the latest node software, so it may not work as expected after network upgrades.
+If you run into problems, use the [manual setup](/dvpn-nodes/manual-setup) instead.
 :::

 To simplify the installation of a dVPN node, you can employ a `.deb` package tool called dVPN Node Manager that automates the process through an intuitive user interface (UI).